-Premier League clubs look set to push for the removal of Richard Masters and Gary Hoffman as part of the continuing fallout from the European Super League scandal.
+Premier League clubs seek removal of Richard Masters and Gary Hoffman as part of European Super League fallout

 National World understands that the 14 clubs outside of the 'big six’ ESL breakaway, are not only united in their want for repercussions to befall the six, but also accountability from those believed to have been sympathetic to, if not complicit, in the development of these plans.

 And while calls for executive changes at Manchester United, Manchester City, Arsenal, Chelsea, Tottenham Hotspur and Liverpool have been mentioned, as well as other sanctions, Premier League chairman Gary Hoffman and chief executive Richard Masters are also under scrutiny.